Eta Sigma Gamma

 is a professional service organization committed to the continued

-growth of students in majors in the Department of Kinesiology.
+growth of students in majors in the School of Health and Human

-The club provides opportunities for students to become actively
+Performance.
+The club provides opportunities for students to become

 Exercise Science Club cooperates with the National Strength